-An alteration in the levels and the activation of immune subpopulations have been shown to be related to an alteration in vascular and tissue remodelling, causing implantation failure, miscarriages, as well as preeclampsia, premature births, and foetal growth restriction (1- 2).
+It has been shown that an alteration in the levels and activation of the immune subpopulations is related to an alteration in vascular and tissue remodelling causing implantation failure, spontaneous miscarriages, as well as pre-eclampsia, premature births, and fetal growth restriction^1,2 .

-The study of the pro-inflammatory/anti-inflammatory balance is essential because successful implantation requires a specific inflammatory state in the maternal endometrium that promotes this process.
-In fact, dysregulation of the pro-inflammatory/anti-inflammatory balance has been associated with pregnancy loss, premature birth, or preeclampsia (3).
-Moreover, other studies have shown that women with recurrent abortions have increased levels of proinflammatory cytokine-producing cells compared to women who have successful pregnancies (4,5,6).
+The study of the pro-inflammatory/anti-inflammatory balance is essential, as, for successful implantation, the maternal endometrium must exhibit a specific inflammatory state that promotes this process.
+Indeed, deregulation of the pro-inflammatory/anti-inflammatory balance has been linked to pregnancy loss, preterm birth, or preeclampsia^3.
+Additionally, other studies have shown that women with recurrent miscarriages have increased levels of pro-inflammatory cytokine-producing cells compared to women who have successful pregnancies^4,5,6.

-Several studies have shown how an alteration in the immune subpopulations is involved in regulating the immune response, and consequently, these studies show an alteration in tolerance in patients who have suffered miscarriages during the first trimester (8).
+Several studies have shown alterations in the immune subpopulations that play a role in regulating the immune response and, consequently, an alteration in tolerance, in patients who have experienced spontaneous miscarriages during the first trimester 8.

 How do we perform the Im Map® tests?

-The endometrial biopsy can be obtained in parallel with the biopsy from our ER Map® endometrial receptivity assay test at LH+7 for a natural cycle, P+5.5 for a substituted cycle, and hCG+7 for a modified natural cycle.
+The endometrial biopsy sample can be obtained concurrently with the biopsy for our endometrial receptivity analysis test, ER Map®, on LH+7 in a natural cycle, P+5.5 in a substituted cycle, and hCG+7 in a modified natural cycle.

-The samples are analysed by multiparametric flow cytometry.
-Flow cytometry is a biophysical technology used to detect immunological markers and count cell populations.
+The samples are analysed using multiparametric flow cytometry.
+Flow cytometry is a biophysical technology used to detect immunological markers and to conduct a count of cellular populations.

-This technique simultaneously performs a multiparametric analysis of the physical and chemical characteristics of millions of cells in only a few minutes.
-In cases where abnormal levels of immune cells are detected, several types of immunotherapies are available, suitable for each patient’s needs.
+This technique allows for the simultaneous multiparametric analysis of the physical and chemical characteristics of millions of cells within minutes.
+In cases where abnormal levels of immune cells are detected, various immunotherapy options suitable for each patient may be offered.